Ypertex/blog/content/articles/who-wins-poker-games/index.md

 And that's the strategy!

-{{<figure src="921e01f6-2a58-46f9-adf6-f5e5a56a4535" transformation="paddedInline">}}And if our estimations are correct, the view over the entire portfolio could look like this: 80% of the technologies are low cost and low risk, enabling and financing the remaining 20% with high impact on differentiation and acceleration{{</figure>}}
+{{<figure src="921e01f6-2a58-46f9-adf6-f5e5a56a4535" transformation="paddedInline">}}If the strategy was successful, the view over the entire portfolio could look like this: 80% of the technologies are low cost and low risk, enabling and financing the remaining 20% with high impact on differentiation and acceleration{{</figure>}}

 #### Interesting Findings From Playing Strategy in Action at SRG&nbsp;SSR